olivierots/Infrastructure-Automation-Using-Ansible/README.md

 ```

 ```
-Projects:
+Tasks:
-Below are some of the interesting fun stuffs i've done & learnt:
+Below are some of the interesting fun stuff i've done & learnt:

 *  configured & deployed apache web server to remote machines
 *  used ansible roles to install, configure & deploy PHP & MariaDB
 *  configured & proviosnned my AWS instance